-According to Talent Corporation Malaysia Bhd (TalentCorp), a national agency under the Human Resources Ministry tasked with luring Malaysian professionals back to the country, women were only 23% of the 5,774 Malaysians who have taken advantage of the Returning Experts Programme from 2011 to 2020.
+According to Talent Corporation Malaysia Berhad (TalentCorp), the national agency under the human resources ministry tasked with wooing Malaysian professionals back, women are only 23% of the 5,774 Malaysians who have taken advantage of the Returning Experts Programme from 2011 to 2020.

-Some of the incentives offered to Malaysians returning home include tax breaks and permanent residency (PR) status for spouses and children, pending approval by the Immigration Department.
+Incentives offered to Malaysians returning home include tax breaks and permanent residence (PR) status for spouses and children, pending approval by the immigration department.

-Noraida pointed out that PR status was not much of a draw, considering children of Malaysian men would be Malaysians and their foreign spouses were eligible to apply for citizenship after a few years.
-"The option is not the same for male spouses compared to female spouses.
-They have to go through different processes to be able to have some kind of nationality or permanent residency in Malaysia.
-So yes, there is discrimination in that sense," she said, adding that women also faced problems acquiring PRs for their children.
+Noraida pointed out that PR status was not much of a draw, considering children of Malaysian men would be Malaysians and their foreign spouses are eligible to apply for citizenship after a few years.

+"The option is not the same for male spouses compared to female spouses," she said.
+"They have to go through different processes to be able to have some kind of nationality or permanent residence in Malaysia.
+So yes, there is discrimination in that sense."

+She said women also faced problems acquiring PR for their children.